Wheatland, New York: Geography

-The town is bordered on the north by the towns of Riga and Chili, on the east by the Genesee River and the towns of Henrietta and Rush, and on the south and west by Livingston County.
+The town of Wheatland is located in the southwest part of Monroe County.
+It is bordered on the north by the towns of Riga and Chili, on the east by the Genesee River and the towns of Henrietta and Rush, and on the south by the town of Caledonia in Livingston County, and on the west by the town of Le Roy in Genesee County.

+According to the U.S. Census Bureau, the town of Wheatland has a total area of 30.7 sqmi, of which 30.4 sqmi are land and 0.3 sqmi, or 0.85%, are water.
+The terrain includes low rolling hills, with flats along the Genesee River in the east.

 Oatka Creek, the only significant waterway in Wheatland and a major component of the town's history, is a tributary of the Genesee River.
-The New York State Thruway crosses through Chili, north of the town.
+The New York State Thruway crosses through the northwestern part of the town, with the closest access from Exit 47 (Interstate 490 and State Route 19) in Le Roy.